djangonauts/django-hstore/doc/index.rst

 Introduction
 ------------

-_django-hstore_ is a niche library which integrates the link:http://www.postgresql.org/docs/9.1/interactive/hstore.html[hstore] extension of PostgreSQL into Django.
+_django-hstore_ is a niche library which integrates the `hstore <http://www.postgresql.org/docs/9.1/interactive/hstore.html>`_ extension of PostgreSQL into Django.

-HStore brings the power of NoSQL key/value stores into PostgreSQL, giving us the link:http://www.craigkerstiens.com/2013/07/03/hstore-vs-json/[advantage of flexibility and performance] without renouncing to the robustness of SQL databases.
+HStore brings the power of NoSQL key/value stores into PostgreSQL, giving us the `advantage of flexibility and performance <http://www.craigkerstiens.com/2013/07/03/hstore-vs-json/>`_ without renouncing to the robustness of SQL databases.

 Mailing List: https://groups.google.com/forum/#!forum/django-hstore